mozilla-conduit/review/README.md

 3. To run moz-phab after making modifications use `venv\Scripts\moz-phab-dev`
 4. To run tests use `venv\Scripts\pytest -vv`

+### Regenerating requirements files

+Requirements files (those found in the `dev/requirements` directory) are automatically generated using pip-tools.
+These requirement files are used in the CircleCI configuration to install requirements that run remotely on CircleCI.
+You can use Docker to regenerate these files.

+#### On Linux

+To generate `dev/requirements/python*.*.txt`, run the following commands while in the `dev` directory:

+- `docker-compose run generate-python3.6-requirements`
+- `docker-compose run generate-python3.7-requirements`
+- `docker-compose run generate-python3.8-requirements`
+- `docker-compose run generate-python3.9-requirements`

+#### On Windows

+To generate `dev/requirements/windows.txt`, make sure you are not running Docker in WSL mode then run the following command:

+- `docker-compose run generate-windows-requirements`

 ### Circle CI

 `mozphab` uses Circle CI to ensure all tests pass on macOS, Linux, and Windows.